JonesChi/redmine-slack/README.md

 from the plugin directory.

 Restart Redmine, and you should see the plugin show up in the Plugins page.
-Under the configuration options, set the Slack bot token of your Slack bot.
+Under the configuration options, set the Slack bot token with your Slack bot OAuth Access Token.

+Required bot token scopes: `im:write`, `chat:write`, `users:read.email`